cleonadja/Data-Science-Toolkit/README.md

  2. Install Docker by entering `curl -sSL https://get.docker.com|sh`
  3. The command line Docker client will require sudo access in order to issue commands.
 Add Ubuntu user to the Docker group by entering `sudo usermod -aG docker ubuntu`
  4. A reboot is required for the changes to take effect.
 Enter `sudo reboot`
- 5. Once the system has rebooted reconnect to the AWS isntance by entering `ssh ubuntu@35.165.48.162` (your public IP address)
+ 5. Once the system has rebooted reconnect to the AWS instance by entering `ssh ubuntu@35.165.48.162` (your public IP address)
  6. Check if Docker is installed by entering `docker -v`
- 7. Check what docker container is running by entering `docker ps`
+ 7. Check what Docker container is running by entering `docker ps`

 --> Step 6. should show you the Docker version installed and step 7. should return the container running

 ## How to access Jupyter

- 1. Download the Jupyter Data Science Notebook on the EC2 insatnce by enetring `docker pull jupyter/datascience-notebook`
+ 1. Download the Jupyter Data Science Notebook on the EC2 instance by entering `docker pull jupyter/datascience-notebook`
     - for ease of use it can be tagged dsnb `docker tag jupyter/datascience-notebook dsnb`
- 2. Run the image by creatinga container 'docker run -v/home/ubuntu:/home/jovyan -p 80:8888 -d dsnb`
+ 2. Run the image by creating a container 'docker run -v/home/ubuntu:/home/jovyan -p 80:8888 -d dsnb`
     - `-v` saves everything on the server
     - `-p` connects Docker port to AWS port
     - `-d` runs it detached

  3. Confirm Jupyter is running `docker ps` will show all running containers
  4. Access Jupyter in the browser [http://35.165.48.162] (your public IP address)
- 5. Retrieve access token `docker exec 576a jupyter notebook list` (first four digits of you cotainer ID)
+ 5. Retrieve access token `docker exec 576a jupyter notebook list` (first four digits of you container ID)
  6. Copy/Paste the into the access key request in the browser.
     - Example: token=67f4314e4acb8b1160343dcc8b5deb629badaf5288b71ec2